The study of modifications to DNA and chromatin that promote changes in gene expression without altering the DNA sequence

 Using these cells we can uncover how epigenetic information affects the function of important organs such as the placenta, the heart, or the brain and behaviour throughout life.
 It is known that epigenetic marks decline during the ageing process.

-Our research will provide approaches by which epigenetics can be manipulated in cells and organisms, potentially leading to enhanced stem cells and applications in regenerative medicine.
+Our research will provide approaches by which epigenetics can be manipulated in cells and organisms, potentially leading to enhanced stem cells and applications in regenerative medicine and healthy ageing.

 What is our research?Using state-of-the-art technology, most of which we have developed ourselves, we are performing analyses to study the epigenome and gene expression patterns of mammals during embryonic development.
 This information allows us to unravel how epigenetic marks influence development.